 Bicycling and Walking in Virginia

-State Bicycle and Pedestrian Program
+Statewide Bicycle and Pedestrian Program

-In order to make the State Bicycle and Pedestrian Program successful, many people within VDOT and from other agencies and interests participate in activities related to the program.
+In order to make this program successful, many people within VDOT and from other agencies participate in activities related to the program:

-- State Bicycle and Pedestrian Planner (link to new contact page)
+- Statewide Bicycle and Pedestrian Planner

-- District Bicycle and Pedestrian Coordinators
+- District bicycle and pedestrian coordinators

 - Bicycle and Pedestrian Advisory Committee

-Bicycle and Pedestrian Program Spotlight:
+Bicycle and Pedestrian Program Spotlight

 - Virginia Capital Trail

-- Beachs to Bluegrass Trail Plan
+- Beaches to Bluegrass Trail Plan

 - State Bicycle Policy Plan

-- US Bike Route 1 and 76
+- U.S. Bicycle Routes 1 and 76

-1401 E. Broad St
+1401 E. Broad St.